goer.org | HTML Tutorial : Intermediate : Font Control

 The font-size Property

-With the font-size property, you can specify your font size in a number of absolute and relative ways:
+The font-size property enables you to specify your font size in a number of absolute and relative ways:

-Measured relative to the default font or the parent element's font.
-The value "1.0em" would be the same as multiplying by one.
+• em-widths (”1.2em“): (Not to be confused with the em element.)
+Measured relative to the default font or the parent element’s font.
+The value “1.0em” is the same as multiplying by one.

-Modern browsers handle these ways of specifying the font size reasonably well, although there are some inconsistencies (such as Internet Explorer's implementation of the size keywords versus Mozilla/Netscape's).
-In older browsers, consistency is spotty at best.
+Modern browsers handle these ways of specifying the font size reasonably well, although there are some inconsistencies.
+But in the older browsers, font size handling is spotty at best.
+For example:

 Additional font-styling